Are You Feeling Suicidal?

 |Common misconceptions about suicide|

 Fact: Most suicidal people are not psychotic or insane.
-They must be upset, grief-stricken, depressed or despairing, but extreme distress and emotional pain are not necessarily signs of mental illness.
+They are upset, grief-stricken, depressed, or despairing, but extreme distress and emotional pain are not necessarily signs of mental illness.

-Fact: Even the most severely depressed person has mixed feelings about death, wavering until the very last moment between wanting to live and wanting to die.
-Most suicidal people do not want death; they want the pain to stop.
-The impulse to end it all, however overpowering, does not last forever.
+Fact: Even a very severely depressed person has mixed feelings about death, fluctuating between wanting to live and wanting to die.
+Rather than wanting death, they just want the pain to stop—and the impulse to end their life does not last forever.

-Fact: Studies of suicide victims have shown that more than half had sought medical help in the six months prior to their deaths.
+Fact: Many people try to get help before attempting suicide.
+In fact, studies indicate that more than 50 percent of suicide victims had sought medical help in the six months prior to their deaths.

 Take any suicidal talk or behavior seriously.
 It's not just a warning sign that the person is thinking about suicide—it's a cry for help.